 Imagine a rat on wooden flooring, and that is what you will be hearing.
 The scurrying noises can be extremely concerning and will undoubtedly affect what sleep you are going to get that night!

 Scurrying is the most common rat noise in an attic.

 Another noise you are likely to hear is scratching.
 Rats and other rodents will be scratching anything they find to ensure they keep their claws sharp enough to climb up and down through your house as you sleep (or not!).

-Rat’s will also be scratching a number of items in your attic to shred them up to be used as extra bedding.
+Rat’s will also be scratching several items in your attic to shred them up to be used as extra bedding.

-If you hear scratching in your attic, then you are also likely to hear the other noises we discuss on this page.
+If you hear scratching in your attic, you will also likely hear the other noises we discuss on this page.

 When you are sure that you have a rat in your attic, you will need to take action very soon.

 Many people keep family heirlooms and items of sentimental value in the loft, and you will need to ensure you get to them before the rats decide to use them as extra bedding.

 Old photographs, old clothing, and boxes are perfect items for a rat to use for bedding, so if you have anything sentimental in your attic, ensure they are safely stored away in a metal container to reduce the chances of being chewed by a rodent!